pyg-team/pytorch_geometric/docs/source/advanced/cpu_affinity.rst

 CPU affinity settings for PyG workloads
 ==========================================

 The performance of :pyg:`PyG` workloads using CPU can be significantly improved by setting a proper affinity mask.
-Prcoessor affinity, or core binding is a modification of native OS queue scheduling algorithm, that enables an application to assign a specific set of cores to processes or threads launched during its execution on the CPU.
+Processor affinity, or core binding is a modification of native OS queue scheduling algorithm, that enables an application to assign a specific set of cores to processes or threads launched during its execution on the CPU.
 In consequence, it is possible to increase the overall effective hardware utilisation, by minimizing core stalls and memory bounds.
 It also secures the CPU resources to critical processes or threads, even if the system is under a heavy load.
 The affinity targets the two main performance-critical regions:

-* Execution bind: indicates a preferred core where process/thread will run.
+* Execution bind: indicates a  core where process/thread will run.

 * Memory bind: indicates a preferred memory area where memory pages will be bound (local areas in NUMA machine).